TritonDataCenter/node-workflow-moray-backend/README.md

 if the given value cannot be transformed into a valid JavaScript Date, the argument will be silently discarded.
 (Since WORKFLOW-104).

+Please, remember that JavaScript dates must be specified in milliseconds.
+Therefore, if you are passing _"time since epoch"_ values, those must be specified using milliseconds.
+If you are buiding your date objects, just call `getTime()` method and you're set.

 Examples:

 The following is a very simple output of a system with very few jobs to help